All Carbon Credits are equal, but some are more equal than others.

 No double counting - Project developers, registries and other stakeholders should all work together to ensure that no project is enrolled in multiple programmes.
 A removal or reduction of 1 tonne of CO2 or its equivalent should be represented by only 1 carbon credit.

 No leakage - Leakage occurs when carbon project activities that reduce / remove emissions result in an increase in emissions elsewhere.
 For example, reducing emissions by reducing fertiliser might result in a decrease in yields.
 This requires additional land to be cultivated or higher fertiliser rates to be applied on other farms, resulting in no net benefit on a global scale.
 Or the reduction of emissions by transporting less biomass could be rendered null and void if that biomass was being used to generate biofuels.
+Leakage could also occur not only in a different location / process but at a later date.
+For example, a manufacturing company could reduce emissions by decreasing fuel consumption in one period.
+However, the decreased production in that year might require additional travel in the next period, resulting in leakage from one year to the next.

 No net harm - The project activities should not result in any harm to any stakeholders.